gotchoices/appeus/reference/generation.md

 **Rule:** If a spec is getting hard for the human to read, stop and move “programmer-structure” detail into the consolidation instead.

+Before committing to “quick and simple” vs “scalable and robust” implementations, consult `design/specs/project.md` for the project’s delivery posture and quality/performance expectations.

 ### Example (Where to put it)

 - “User can filter transactions by account; filter persists while the page is open.” → **spec**